DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 $ ansible all -i '52.214.226.94,' -m ping
 ```

- Or check memory and disk space on your remote_duck:
+ Or check memory and disk space on your remote_panda:

 ```bash
 $ ansible all -i 'remote_host_ip,' -m shell -a 'free -m && df -h'
 ```

-### Step 4.
+## Step 4.
 Ansible Hostfile and configuration file

 ```bash
 $ ./inventory_and_config.sh remote_host_ip
 ```

-### Step 5.
+## Step 5.
 Write a simple playbook

 We will put together a simple playbook to update our remote host.
 Create a file `update.yml` and paste the following.
 Careful with the spaces - YAML is fussy!